chrisdeutsch/pynw/README.md

 ## User Guide

+`pynw` exposes two alignment functions and a helper for interpreting results.
+Which function you need depends on whether you need just the score or the full alignment.

+### Score only: `needleman_wunsch_score`

 Use `needleman_wunsch_score` when you only need the alignment score, for example when ranking or filtering many sequence pairs.
 It skips the traceback entirely, using O(m) memory instead of O(nm):